pzinovkin/emf/README.md

     $ emftoimg /path/to/image.emf

 Also supports stdin.
-Image will be writted to stdout.
+Image will be written to stdout.

     $ cat /path/to/image.emf | emftoimg > /new/path/image.png